snowplow-archive/snowplow.github.com/_posts/2014-07-28-snowplow-ruby-tracker-0.2.0-released.md

 Under the hood, this complicated example will send three events: one transaction event and two transaction item events.
 The transaction event has an array containing one "page_type" custom context attached.
 The first transaction item event has an array containing one "promotions" custom context attached.

 <h2><a name="uuid">4.
-New UUID field</a></h2>
+Setting the event ID in the tracker</a></h2>

 We are phasing out the old "tid" transaction ID field because, as a random 6-digit number, it wasn't sufficiently unique.
 It has been replaced with an "eid" field containing a [UUID][uuid].
+If set, this "eid" UUID will be used as the "event_id" for this event.

+This is hugely valuable if the Snowplow Enrichment process is running in an at-least-once stream processing system, because you can use the tracker-set event ID to identify duplicates downstream of the Enrichment.

 <h2><a name="improvements">5.
 Other improvements</a></h2>